 Major projects planned for the future include combating the traffic problems that plague both villages on a daily basis and to provide a much-needed car park in Charlwood.

-Charlwood Parish Council's Annual Governance and Accountability Return (AGAR) for the financial year ending 31 March 2020 has been approved and can found below along with the External Audit Certificate and Internal Audit Report.
-The documents for 2018/19 can be accessed here.
+Charlwood Parish Council's Annual Governance and Accountability Return (AGAR) for previous years can be viewed below along with the External Audit Certificates and Internal Audit Reports.